D0P3ST/cs361-NFA/README.md

 $ java fa.dfa.NFADriver ./tests/p2tc3.txt

 ```
-You will be prompted for end, start, and other states, then the transition table.
+For a custom made test file, you will need the end, start, and other states, then the transition table.
 Then it will tell if the provided strings are accepted.

 ## Discussion